udacity/Sunshine-Version-2/README.md

 In order for the Sunshine app to function properly as of October 18th, 2015 an API key for openweathermap.org must be included with the build.

-We recommend that each student obtain a key via the following [instructions](http://openweathermap.org/appid#use), and include the unique key for the build by adding the following line to [USER_HOME]/.gradle/gradle.properties
+We recommend that each student obtain a key via the following [instructions](http://openweathermap.org/appid#use), and include the unique key for the build by adding the following line to [USER_HOME]/gradle.properties

-`MyOpenWeatherMapApiKey="<UNIQUE_API_KEY">`
+`it.buildConfigField 'String', 'OPEN_WEATHER_MAP_API_KEY', "\"MyOpenWeatherMapApiKey\""`

 For help migrating an existing repo (fork or clone prior to 10/18/15), please check out this [guide.](https://docs.google.com/document/d/1e8LXahedBlCW1_dp_FyvQ3ugUAwUBJDuJCoKf3tgNVs/pub?embedded=true)